 Despite these key differences, many similarities exist between the two processes.
 Juveniles have many of the same rights as the criminally accused, such as the right to question witnesses and offer evidence on one’s own behalf, the right against unreasonable searches and seizures, a right to privacy in their persons and property and the right to counsel.

 Just like adults accused of crimes, Juveniles face severe penalties and a harsh stigma if found guilty, or “adjudicated delinquent.”
 Consequently, being represented by qualified defense counsel is critical to protecting the accused now as well as for the future.
-The attorneys at Allegheny Attorneys are experienced in representing juveniles on a variety of charges and can be reached for a free consultation at (412) 426-3321.
+The attorneys at Allegheny Attorneys are experienced in representing juveniles on a variety of charges and can be reached for a free phone consultation at (412) 426-3321.

 When allegations of abuse or neglect arise against parents, an action for juvenile dependency may be brought by a local agency for child welfare, often referred to as the Office of Children, Youth, and Families or “CYF”.
 Other interested parties can also initiate these proceedings, such as another parent, a neighbor, teacher or police officer.
 These actions may even be brought if it is alleged that the child is “out of control”, for example where the child refuses to go to school.